vpro/Respify/README.md

 type: boolean, default: ```false```

-wether to place the selected image as a background-image css property or as a img src attribute.
+wether to place the selected image as a background-image css property or as a img src attribute of a direct img child element.
+If there is no direct img child tag, one will be added.

 ### dryRun